tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_install_curl.md

 ### Install curl on Windows

 Installing curl on Windows involves a few more steps.
 First, determine whether you have 32-bit or 64-bit Windows by right-clicking **Computer** and selecting **Properties.** Then follow the instructions in this [Confused by Code page](http://www.confusedbycode.com/curl/#downloads).
-Most likely, you'll want to select the **With Administrator Privileges (free)** installer.
+Most likely, you'll want to choose the **With Administrator Privileges (free)** installer.

-After curl is installed, test your version of curl by doing the following:
+After you install curl, test your version of curl by doing the following:

 1. Open a command prompt by clicking the **Start** button and typing **cmd**.
 2. Type `curl -V`.